pbl0/pablo-blog/_posts/remove-kobo-drm.md

 8. The end result is a lovely DRM-free `.epub` file ready to be read in any eReader!

 9. kobo-book-downloader also offers other commands.
 Read more at their [Github readme](https://github.com/TnS-hun/kobo-book-downloader#readme).

+> I noticed that on some free books it will fail to download, it usually means that the original file is already DRM-free.

 Bye.